samjd-zz/linkedin_ssi_booster/itstoday.media/demo-script.md

 "The Rei service also has an optional Sam-persona inspiration layer behind an env flag, but the direct --rei-generate CLI path does not wire GitHub context into that flow."

-If you want to show a published or reviewable output path afterward, then use the schedule flow:
+If you want to show the reviewable schedule output path afterward, then use the schedule flow:

 ```bash
 source .venv/bin/activate && python main.py --schedule --week 1 --dry-run --dot-report --avatar-explain --channel linkedin